What are your enrollment options?

 What’s your weather cancellation policy?

-Harvey Browne Preschool will be closed due to inclement weather whenever the Jefferson County Public School Elementary schools announce their closing or delay.
+Harvey Browne Preschool will be closed due to inclement weather whenever the Jefferson County Public School Elementary schools announce their closing.
+If JCPS has a delayed schedule, a decision will be made about Harvey Browne Preschool based on safety and staffing.
 If Jefferson County Public Elementary schools close early, Harvey Browne Preschool, and all after school activities will close at the noon dismissal time.
 You may pick your child up earlier if you wish.
+You will be notified of early dismissal and closures via One Call Now Text Alert and email.

 What extra-curricular activities do you offer?

 All children attend music class each week.
 Depending upon the age of the child, Creative Movement is also part of the curriculum.
 For 4 year old children a literacy enrichment program called Literacy 4 Fun is offered on Wednesday afternoon.
-The kindergarten children can participate in the Literacy Above and Beyone (LAB) program on Wednesday afternoons.
-There is a computer class that is offered once a week in the afternoon by Little Techies.
+The kindergarten children can participate in the Literacy Above and Beyond (LAB) program on Wednesday afternoons.
 We also incorporate art, math and science concepts, and language into our Circle Time, plus many other various activities during the day.

-We also enrich and extend classroom learning by bringing the community into Harvey Browne.
-This allows children to enjoy a safe and happy cultural experiences at school.
+We enrich and extend classroom learning by bringing the community into Harvey Browne.
+This allows children to enjoy safe and happy cultural experiences at school.
 The St. Matthews Fire Department visits our classrooms every October during Fire Prevention month.
 Santa visits in December and Dentists come each February during Dental Health Month.
-The children’s librarian from the Louisville Free Public Library visits classrooms and we will invite the parents to join us for a walking field trip to Eline Library from time to time.
+The children’s librarian from the St. Matthews branch of the Louisville Free Public Library visits monthly and we will invite the kindergarten parents to join us for a walking field trip to Eline Library from time to time.
 A group of parents volunteer to plan other varied activities for children throughout the year such as the Squallis Puppeteers, Blue Apple Players and Magic Shows.

 Do you offer extended care?